Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ### Credits

 ##### Content
-The content was constucted by the developer in line with inspiration from their experience in the Fitness Industry.
+* The content was constucted by the developer in line with inspiration from their experience in the Fitness Industry.

 ##### Media
-The photos used in this site were obtained from pexels.com and photos in my personal library.
+* The photos used in this site were obtained from pexels.com and photos in my personal library.

 ##### Acknowledgements
-I received inspiration for this project from the Code Institute Tutorial videos and my mentor Rhey Ann Magcalas
+* I received inspiration for this project from the Code Institute Tutorial videos and my mentor Rhey Ann Magcalas.
+* I reviewed the following websites for ideas on problems I encountered throughout the project.